gwosc-tutorial/gwosc-catalog/docs/schema.md

     - `gps`: (float) The GPS time of the detection.
 Geocenter times are preferred.
     - `event_description`: (string; optional) Can be used for any user notes for a particular event.
 This appears in a box on the Event Detail View.
     - `detectors`: (list(string); optional) A list of detectors for which strain data should be publicly released for this event.
-This parameter is not needed for groups outside the LVK.
+This parameter is not necessary for groups outside the LVK.

 3. Search level